Website Speed Optimization: 12 Best Practices to Improve Performance and User experience

 Looking out for broken links can help spot 404 errors.
 You can do this by using tools like Google Search Console.
 These tools check your website for links that don't work or pages that are gone.
 They then make a report showing any 404 errors they find.

 Finding the reason for a 404 error is the first step to fixing it.
 Was the page deleted, moved, or renamed by mistake?
 After knowing why it happened, you can take action.
-For deleted pages, you can redirect the link to a similar page.
+For deleted pages, you can redirect the link to a similar page using free tools like Attrock Redirection Checker and ensure that users are directed to relevant and useful content to maintain user experience SEO value.
 Or, you might create a special 404 page.
 This page could help lost visitors find what they were looking for on your site.

 It's key to keep checking for and fixing 404 errors.
 This upkeep is vital for a good user experience and for your site to show up well on search engines.
 By quickly dealing with 404 errors, you help your visitors find what they're looking for.
 This also keeps your website running smoothly, without any hassle for users.